These Rent-to-Own Homes Programs Can Help You Get Into That House

 Well, here’s some good news: There are multiple rent-to-own programs and lease-to-own options available to prospective homeowners.
 We’ve reviewed a variety of programs and sought advice from an experienced agent to help you understand your options.

-Ahead, we compare four of the most reputable rent-to-own programs to help you answer the question, “Is rent-to-own a good idea?”
+Ahead, we compare four of the most reputable and legitimate rent-to-own programs to help you answer the question, “Is rent-to-own a good idea?”

 Divvy